johnboeira/memoteca/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+To run json-server as database, it is necessary install json-server: go to paste 'memoteca/backend' and run this command: 'npm i json-server', after that, you must read file package.json to next steps.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.